 Consumerism is fully grown.
 It is a fully matured monster in our society.
 Our little pet has become a Gremlin (follow link if you were not alive in the 80’s).
 If only we had followed the directions.
 How hard is it to keep them dry and not feed them after midnight?
 Wait, when does after midnight end?
 When can we feed them again?
-Or maybe that is the point.
-Gremlins should simply not be allowed to live.

 Has the idea of individual responsibility completely died?
 It seems as though the blogosphere’s common experience with pastors and churches is that they are out of touch, uncaring, and irrelevant.
 To whom, though, we must ask is the church perceived this way?
 The self-centered nature of the accusations must be examined to receive an accurate picture of the espoused churches ineffectiveness.
 For if it is only the self-perceived and flighty needs of an immature, spoon fed generation that are not being met, one might need to temper their condemnation of the church.